The Defenders (miniseries): Reception

-Audience viewership
+Viewership

 As Netflix does not reveal subscriber viewership numbers for any of their original series, the marketing analytics firm Jumpshot determined the series garnered 17% of the viewers that the second season of Daredevil received in its first 30 days, which was the most viewed season according to the firm.
 The Defenders was, comparably, the least-viewed of the Marvel Netflix series and had the largest week-over-week drop in viewership, declining by 67%, 48%, and 41%, respectively, over the 30-day period.
 Jumpshot, which "analyzes anonymized click-stream data from a panel of more than 100 million internet consumers", looked at the viewing behavior and activity of the company's U.S. members, factoring in the relative number of U.S. Netflix viewers who watched at least one episode of the season.
 The data excludes viewing that occurred on Netflix's connected TV or mobile apps.
 In October 2017, Netflix revealed The Defenders was the third-most "Binge Raced" Netflix original series globally, and first in South Korea.
-Netflix defined "Binge Racers" as viewers who watched the entire series within 24 hours after its release, and that data accommodated "for time zones and is reflective of a show's launch within 24 hours of a country's release".
-The company did note in their announcement that the "Binge Racing" ranking had "no relation to overall viewership".
+Netflix defined "Binge Racers" as viewers who watched the entire series within 24 hours after its release, and that data accommodated "for time zones and is reflective of a show's launch within 24 hours of a country's release."
+The company did note in their announcement that the "Binge Racing" ranking had "no relation to overall viewership."
+Nielsen Media Research, which tracks streaming viewership on U.S. television screens, reported that The Defenders garnered 2.8 million viewers on the day of its release.
+Nielsen Media Research later announced that the first episode of the miniseries averaged 6.1 million viewers during its premiere week in August.

+According to Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, The Defenders was the most in-demand digital original series and the fourth-most popular show overall from August 20 to 26, 2017, with demand increasing by 24% from the previous week.
+It also ranked in the top 0.1% of U.S. TV shows in terms of audience demand and engagement from November 7, 2017, to November 8, 2018, indicating strong and sustained audience demand.
+Despite its release in 2017, the series continued to attract significant interest.
+In July 2021, Parrot Analytics reported that the miniseries continued to generate significant global audience demand years after its release, with current interest levels 3.5 times the global average for TV shows.